nucypher/nucypher/docs/source/support/troubleshooting.rst

 ----------------------------------------------------------------------------------------------

 The Ursula node does not have enough (Goerli) ETH to pay for transaction gas.
-Ensure that your worker address has (Goerli) ETH in it.
+Ensure that your worker address has (Goerli) ETH.

 Warning!
 Error encountered during contract execution [Out of gas]
 -----------------------------------------------------------------

-The Ursula node does not have enough (Goerli) ETH to pay for transaction gas; ensure that your worker address has (Goerli) ETH in it.
+The Ursula node does not have enough (Goerli) ETH to pay for transaction gas; ensure that your worker address has (Goerli) ETH.

 RuntimeError: Click will abort further execution because Python 3 was configured to use ASCII as encoding for the environment